 2) not all our accounts are always available for viewing and the response from customer services has been variable.
 On one occasion the agent I spoke to fixed this straight away, I was impressed that the agent answering the phone had the skills and tools available to sort it out.
 On the other hand, my wife, who is having the same issue has been getting the run-around for a week now and is getting increasingly irate that we can’t see business critical accounts.
 The web-app is similarly affected.
 If another agent asks her to uninstall and reinstall the phone-app I may not be restrain her reaction anymore!

-Is Metro Bank A Good Bank?
+Is Metro Bank Safe?

 Metro Bank is ranked #11 of 25 personal current accounts in the UK.
 (Click to see full list)